 Backups reference existing FSx file systems or ONTAP volumes.
-The file systems themselves require VPC subnets and may require Active Directory integration.
 The examples are intentionally small.
-Combine them with your own FSx infrastructure and backup scheduling logic.
+Combine them with your own file system provisioning and backup scheduling logic.

 Back up a Lustre file system

-High-performance computing workloads running on FSx for Lustre often need point-in-time backups for disaster recovery or data migration.
+High-performance computing workloads running on FSx for Lustre need point-in-time backups for disaster recovery or data migration between file systems.

 import * as pulumi from "@pulumi/pulumi";